K-Merge: Online Continual Merging of Adapters for On-device Large Language Models: Experimental Evaluation

 \keypoint{Robustness to Task Ordering} We investigate the robustness of our methods to different task orderings in Table~\ref{tab:method_vs_k}.
 In particular, we compare the average score obtained via random task ordering (\textit{Random}) against a clustering of LoRAs done according to problem types (\textit{Problem Types}) and an ordering that we empirically found to lead to low performance for our setup (\textit{Worst}).
 In particular, in the latter, we force LoRAs of the same problem type to appear consecutively.
 We remark that we could only test \textit{Problem Types} for $K\!= \! \alpha \! = \!
 5$ since we allocate one problem type for each on-device LoRA cluster.
 Additionally, evaluating \oursp\ \ on the \textit{Problem Types} case is not meaningful, as the clustering is pre-determined and the similarity threshold is therefore not employed.

-First, the scores for the \textit{Problem Types} case are higher than for \textit{Random}, being a favorable case where similar LoRAs are merged together (as we saw in Fig.~\ref{fig:sim_matrix}).
+First, the scores for the \textit{Problem Types} case are higher than for \textit{Random}, being a favorable case where similar LoRAs are merged together (see Appendix Fig.~\ref{fig:sim_matrix}).
 Nonetheless, this ordering makes three unrealistic assumptions: (i) the device knows \textit{a priori} all future problem types; (ii) the device has exactly $K=\alpha$ on-device LoRA storage slots; and (iii) LoRAs always have the highest similarity with other LoRAs from the same problem type rather than from different ones.
 In practice, these assumptions are difficult to meet, hence motivating the usefulness of our approach.
 Even more, K-Merge outperforms the baselines also in this setup.

 Second, under the \textit{Worst} case, we observe \oursp~ in particular significantly outperforms \ours~and shows strong robustness thanks to its threshold mechanism.
 Linear and TIES degrade significantly.
 This setting complicates the initialization of empty slots, often causing the system to fill multiple slots with similar LoRAs (e.g., targeting the same problem type across different languages).
 These results highlight the robustness of our \oursp~approach in handling \textit{a-priori} unknown and adversarial task orderings on the device side.